- About Pre-registration

 Hand sanitiser stations will be available at entry and exits points and throughout the examination venue and will be accessible to candidates.
 Protective masks will be provided to candidates and invigilation teams on the day of the examination.

-We are aiming to provide all candidates with their results by the end of August.
+We are aiming to provide all candidates with their results week commencing 21 December 2020.
 Every effort will be made to achieve this target.
 We are, however, dependent upon external agencies with whom we are working closely.
-We will provide results as soon as they are available
+We will provide results as soon as they are available.

-Registration Examination results will be send to candidates via there registered email address.
+Registration Examination results will be send to candidates via their registered email address.

 Further advice about what to do if you do not pass the examination is available using this link.

 It is the candidates responsibility to adhere to the Examination Rules and Instructions.

 Further information is provided in Chapter 10 the Pre-registration Trainee Manual

 The following references sources are required the Open Book Examination 2020: